 I’ve been running a lot of value proposition design sessions, particularly over the last 12 to 18 months.
-With all the changes that we’ve seen around the world in 2020 and 2021, value proposition design has become more important than ever.
+With all the changes that we’ve seen around the world in recent times, value proposition design has become more important than ever.
 Customer needs are constantly changing, meaning that all of us in business need to continuously reassess our value propositions, consider how relevant they are and evolve them to stay aligned with market demand and expectations.

 What is a Value Proposition?

 A Value Proposition is the fundamental reason why your target customer should buy your product or service instead of one provided by a competitor.
 It is a statement or phrase that clearly communicates the most compelling, differentiating benefits that your product or service achieves for the customers you are aiming to attract.
 A Value Proposition could also be described as your distinctive promise of what you will deliver for your customer.

 How does your product or service make your customers feel?

 Think about how you might answer the question ‘What’s the best money you’ve ever spent and why?‘

 The best money I’ve ever spent was on my French Bulldog, who I absolutely adore.
 Sometimes he is quite demanding, and I like that about him.
 He’s wonderful company and is great fun.
 He lives in the moment, and he gives me a lot of happiness.